- egg (n.)

 [Young & Rubincam] realize full well that a crew can sometimes make or break a show.
 It can do little things to ruin a program or else, by giving it its best, can really get that all-important rating.
 They are mindful of an emcee of a variety show who already has been tabbed "old egg in your face" because the crew has managed to get him in such awkward positions on the TV screen. ["Billboard," March 5, 1949]

 Eggs Benedict attested by 1898.
 The figure of speech represented in to have all (one's) eggs in one basket is attested by 1660s.
+The conundrum of the chicken (or hen) and the egg is attested from 1875.

 - egg (v.)